Invalid password or key file

 Sometimes, KeePassium erases the remembered database password.
 For example, this happens if you remove the database from the app or if someone tries to unlock KeePassium with a wrong passcode.
 To protect your passwords, the app locks up the database.
 After this, you would need to enter the full database password to unlock the database.

 What can I do?

-If you don’t remember your database password, unfortunately this would be bad news… There is no way to reset or restore this password.
+If you can’t remember your database password, unfortunately this would be bad news… There is no way to reset or restore this password.
 This is by design, as a necessary requirement for strong security.
 (If you could restore your master password, anybody else could do this, too.)
 The database can be decrypted only with the correct password.

 - In KeePassium, open the list of databases